-While we have entered into three integration license agreements, there can be no assurance that any of these relationships will lead to a royalty-based manufacturing or distribution license agreement.
-In September and October 2018, respectively, we entered into separate license agreements with AKM, and ST, both of which are leading IDMs.
+While we have entered into three integration license agreements and a joint development agreement, there can be no assurance that any of these relationships will advance to further licensing stages or to royalty-based distribution license agreements.
+In September and October 2018, respectively, we entered into separate license agreements with AKM and ST, both of which are leading IDMs.
 In October 2019, we entered into a license agreement with a leading RF semiconductor supplier.
 Our licensees have paid us licensing fees for the right to build products that integrate MST technology deposited by us onto their semiconductor wafers, but the agreements do not grant the licensees the right to sell products incorporating MST.
-We intend that each license agreement will be the first of a three-stage licensing process with each of AKM, ST, and our RF licensee, to be followed by manufacturing and distribution license agreements with each of them.
-Future licenses with our RF licensee are likely to involve their foundry partner as that licensee is a fabless supplier of RF products.
-If executed, those manufacturing and distribution license agreements will allow each licensee or their foundry to manufacture MST-enabled products and to sell them to their customers.
-We expect that the manufacturing and distribution agreements will provide for substantially larger upfront license fee payments than integration license fees and that the agreements will require the respective licensees to make royalty payments to us based the number and sales price of MST-enabled products they sell to their customers.
-However, our ability to enter into royalty-based manufacturing and distribution agreements with our current licensees or with new customers will depend, in large part, on the performance of devices they build using MST and the successful integration of our MST technology on a high-volume production scale.
+Such rights require our integration licensees to enter into additional manufacturing and distribution agreements that, if executed, would allow each licensee or their foundry to manufacture MST-enabled products and to sell them to their customers.
+We expect that the manufacturing and distribution agreements will provide for substantially larger upfront license fee payments than integration license fees and that the agreements will require the respective licensees to make royalty payments to us based the number and sales price of MSTenabled products they sell to their customers.
+However, our ability to enter into royalty-based manufacturing and distribution agreements with our current integration licensees or with new customers will depend, in large part, on the performance of devices they build using MST and the successful integration of our MST technology on a high-volume production scale.
+Our JDA provides that, upon our delivery of our IP transfer package, our customer will pay for a manufacturing license and continue work on MST testing and integration using a tool in their own fab, but the JDA does not commit the customer to take MST to production.
 There can be no assurance that our MST technology will deliver the performance, power or other requirements our customers seek for their products or that the integration of our technology with our customers' manufacturing process will be successful in high volume.
 In addition, even if our MST technology is successfully integrated into the licensees' products, any or all of our licensees may decide, for reasons unrelated to the price or performance of our MST technology, not to enter into manufacturing and distribution license agreements.